gemfire/gemfire-examples/sessionState/README.md

 limitations under the License.
 -->

-# Geode Session State Example using Tomcat
+# GemFire Session State Example using Tomcat

 This is a simple example which demonstrates how to setup and use the Session Management Module for Tomcat.

-This example assumes you have Geode and Java installed.
+This example assumes you have GemFire and Java installed.
 It also assumes you have local copy of Tomcat Downloaded.
-It was designed and tested with Geode 1.9.0 and Tomcat 9, and while the session features will work with other combinations you may need to make some changes to the setup if you're using other versions.
-For more information about how to set up the tomcat module with your version of Tomcat and Geode see the official documentation at:
+It was designed and tested with GemFire 1.9.0 and Tomcat 9, and while the session features will work with other combinations you may need to make some changes to the setup if you're using other versions.
+For more information about how to set up the tomcat module with your version of Tomcat and GemFire see the official documentation at:
 `https://geode.apache.org/docs/guide/19/tools_modules/http_session_mgmt/tomcat_installing_the_module.html`

 ##Steps